-The Performance Fee, if any, is automatically calculated and minted upon any new deposit or withdrawal transaction of the Pool.
+The Performance Fee, if any, is automatically calculated and minted upon any new deposit or withdrawal transaction of the vault.
 Performance Fees are only minted if available.
 A new high-water mark is then established if the Fee function is positive.

 To account for Performance Fees, new shares are minted.
-These newly minted shares are transferred to the Manager’s wallet and the Manager's balance of Pool shares increases.
+These newly minted shares are transferred to the Manager’s wallet and the Manager's balance of vault shares increases.
 Performance allocations to the manager are managed through token inflating to reduce trading fees, portfolio turnover, rebalances, and on-chain activity.
-This method also aligns the Manager's incentives with the overall performance of the Pool.
+This method also aligns the Manager's incentives with the overall performance of the vault.
 When an investor exists, the shares are burned in full.

 Max(Token Price-Token Price at Last Mint, 0) * Total Token Supply * (Manager Fee Fraction / Token Price)

 To reiterate, the Performance Fee function is called every time there is a new deposit or withdrawal.
 If the 'Token Price-Token Price at Last Mint' is negative, the whole formula is multiplied by zero and thus no performance fees are taken.
 This means the current token price must exceed the NAV at the time the last performance fee was taken, or the high water mark.
-The logic of the performance and admin fee is executed via interacting with a Pool’s own proxy contracts, of which the implementation used across all Pools can be found here: Polygonscan.
+The logic of the performance and admin fee is executed via interacting with a vaults own proxy contracts, of which the implementation used across all vaults can be found here: Polygonscan.